Automattic/blocks-everywhere/readme.txt

 1. Gutenberg in a comment form
 2. Gutenberg when editing a comment

+= 1.4.1 =
+* Improve loading of handlers so plugins have more chance to override them

 = 1.4.0 =
 * Further bbPress improvements
 * Conditionally load the handlers depending on what is installed